 If symptoms suggest the presence of lung cancer, a doctor will first conduct a chest X-ray.

-If the X-ray detects signs of a tumor or does not identify a reason for chest symptoms, they will request a CT.
+If the X-ray detects signs of a tumor or does not identify a reason for chest symptoms, the doctor will request a CT scan.
 A CT scan produces a more detailed image and can reveal a tumor’s size, shape, and position in the lung.

 To achieve this, the doctor will order a lung tissue biopsy using a needle or surgery.
 Alternatively, a doctor can investigate cell samples from phlegm or the fluid surrounding the lung.

-Doctors use different staging systems according to the type of lung cancer a person has.
-The stages depend on the size of the tumor, whether it has spread, and where it has spread to.
+Doctors use different staging systems depending on the type of lung cancer.
+The stages depend on the size of the tumor, whether it has spread, and where it has spread.

-The World Health Organization (WHO) state that lung cancer is the second most common form of cancer, and the leading cause of cancer death.
-Sometimes, the symptoms resemble other conditions, such as bronchitis or pneumonia, which means doctors do not always diagnose it until it has reached a later stage.
+Sometimes, lung cancer symptoms resemble other conditions, such as bronchitis or pneumonia, which means doctors do not always diagnose it until it has reached a later stage.

-However, screening can help in some cases, and early diagnosis is a way to identify lung cancer at a more treatable stage.
+However, screening can help in some cases, and early diagnosis can identify lung cancer at a more treatable stage.

-Anyone who experiences symptoms relating to lung cancer should see a doctor as soon as possible.
+Anyone who experiences symptoms that may indicate lung cancer should speak with a doctor as soon as possible.